 How did it feel when you achieved it?
 What difference did it make?

-Think back to a time when you were really committed.
-When you are committed to something, then you are–in a way–forced into action.
-Your mind-set is focused and your body follows; you want to get it done.
+When have you felt truly self-assured?
+When you are committed to something, then you are propelled into action.
+Your mindset is focused, and your body follows; you want to get it done.

 And, when you do get it done, your confidence goes through the roof.
 You feel a level of certainty in achieving the goal you set out to accomplish.